ParitKansal/Operating-System/README.md

 #### **Requirements of Critical Section problem solution**:
 1. **Mutual Exclusion** - If one process use that critical section then other process can not use that critical section
-2. **Progress** - of no process is in critical section and at least 1 process wants to enter or exess critical section then it should be allowed
+2. **Progress** - of no process is in critical section and at least 1 process wants to enter orexcess critical section then it should be allowed
 3. **Bounded Waiting** - Waiting of processes should be Bounded

 ### **Using Lock**